 I couldn’t remember what I was supposed to be saying, so I looked over my notes about 20 times until the room fell silent and the lights were turned off.

 There were just over 50 people in the room.
 Little did they know I’d be public speaking with social anxiety.
 Would they notice how anxious I was?

 The projector lit up behind me and my presentation was ready.
 I stumbled on my words a little and had to refer to my notes to remember what I was saying but only for the first 5 minutes.

 After the first 5 minutes, it was a breeze.
 I sailed through it.
 I felt confident.
 In control.
 People laughed at my jokes.
 I spoke clearly, loudly and kicked my social anxiety in the ass!

 Once the presentation was over, people told me how different it was, how much of a breath of fresh air it was, how much they enjoyed it.

 Not only that, but several people told me how passionately I spoke about my work and asked me if I did lots of these presentations, seeming surprised when I told them that this was my first time public speaking.

 And I think that’s what it comes down to.
 Passion.

 When you want something so much that it keeps you awake at night, you should stop at nothing to get it.
 You should get up everyday and work towards making it happen.
 Regardless of how long it takes you to get there.

-Now I can say that I’ve spoken in public, that I would do it again, and next time I’ll be even better and I can do anything I set my mind to because I never in a million years thought that I could pull that off.
+Now I can say that I’ve done public speaking with social anxiety, that I would do it again, and next time I’ll be even better and I can do anything I set my mind to because I never in a million years thought that I could pull that off.